 Her lips quirked thinking of Neville being in the same class as Draco.
-The Longbottoms weren’t poor, but Neville exuded none of the sense of aristocracy Draco did.
+The Longbottoms weren’t poor, but Neville had none of the sense of aristocracy as Draco had daily.

 “Welcome,” the woman said with a patient smile, “Is there something I can help you with?”